 Taking Standards-Based Lessons From Paper Pencil to Technology Rich

 This session is filled with examples of what good teaching and learning looks like with technology.
 Through examples at various grade levels, you will see lessons that have been redesigned around CCSS, technology, and pedagogy.
-From kindergarten blogs to high school media production you will see the steps through the process from turning paper pencil driven lessons to an active learning experiences.
+From kindergarten blogs to high school media production you will see the steps through the process from turning paper pencil driven lessons to active learning experiences.
 The final results of each example is getting the project “out the door” to share student work with the whole learning community locally and across the globe.
-If possible bring a device to participate during this session.
+If possible bring a device to participate in this session.

 Hashtag Sharing of Student Projects